ACORD: An Expert-Annotated Retrieval Dataset for Legal Contract Drafting: Experiments

 \subsection{Setup}

 \paragraph{Metrics} We use the following five standard information retrieval metrics to measure performance: NDCG@5, NDCG@10, 5-star precision@5, 4-star precision@5, 3-star precision@5.
 NDCG measures the models’ ranking quality by how well they rank the most relevant clauses at the top of the search results, focusing on the top results.
 The x-star-precision@5 metrics evaluate the precision within the top 5 results by counting how many of the top 5 results meet or exceed the respective relevance score.
+For NDCG, we change the scores from 1-5 to 0-4 to ensure the computed metrics correctly reflect the quality of returned results.
 See \Cref{appendix: performance metrics} for details and definitions of the performance metrics.

-\paragraph{Baseline Models} We evaluate several stand-alone retriever methods, including BM25 \citep{robertson_probabilistic_2009}, MiniLM bi-encoder (22.7M parameters) \citep{wang_minilm_2020} and OpenAI text embedding \citep{openai}.
+\paragraph{Baseline Models} We evaluate several stand-alone retriever methods, including BM25 \citep{robertson_probabilistic_2009}, MiniLM bi-encoder (66M parameters) \citep{wang_minilm_2020} and OpenAI text embedding \citep{openai}.
 BM25 is a computationally inexpensive lexical or keyword-based retriever.
-In BM25, documents have higher scores if they contain terms from the query.
-Terms that are rarer in the overall corpus have higher weighting, so they contribute more to the document score.
-MiniLM bi-encoder (66M parameters) is an embedding model trained via knowledge distillation from BERT on various embedding datasets, including MSMARCO.
+Documents with terms from the query have higher scores; rarer terms in the overall corpus have higher weighting, so they contribute more to the document score.
+MiniLM bi-encoder is an embedding model trained via knowledge distillation from BERT on various embedding datasets, including MSMARCO.